WA9ONY/LoRa/LilygoT-DeckPlus/README.md

 To send a message just start typing.
 It is best for the screen to be in the last two screen positions ( status and GPS position).
 If display is in the node display when you start typing the send message display will be cleared is the T-Deck Plus

 Message Received
-Screen shows message, alert sounds, count down displayed.
+Screen shows message, alert sounds, touch display to turn off alert, count up to 1 minute displayed.